Home

 The 10 most important points about stock investing

-If you’re committed to investing in stocks, keep the following points in mind as you make your choices and reap your rewards.
+If you’re committed to investing in stocks, keep the following points in mind while you make your choices and reap your rewards.
 After all, stock investing is fun and frightening, sane and crazy-making, complicated and simple — and you may need reminders to stay focused.

-2. The primary reason you invest in a stock is because the company is making a profit and you want to participate in its long-term success.
+• The primary reason you invest in a stock is because the company is making a profit and you want to participate in its long-term success.

-3. If you buy a stock when the company isn’t making a profit, you’re not investing — you’re speculating.
+• If you buy a stock when the company isn’t making a profit, you’re not investing — you’re speculating.

-6. A stock’s price is dependent on the company, which in turn is dependent on its environment, which includes its customer base, its industry, the general economy, and the political climate.
+• A stock’s price is dependent on the company, which in turn is dependent on its environment, which includes its customer base, its industry, the general economy, and the political climate.

-7. Your common sense and logic can be just as important in choosing a good stock as the advice of any investment expert.
+• Your common sense and logic can be just as important in choosing a good stock as the advice of any investment expert.

-8. Always have well-reasoned answers to questions such as “Why are you investing in stocks?” and “Why are you investing in a particular stock?”
+• Always have well-reasoned answers to questions such as “Why are you investing in stocks?” and “Why are you investing in a particular stock?”

-10. Even if your philosophy is to buy and hold stocks for the long term, continue to monitor your stocks and consider selling them if they’re not appreciating or if general economic conditions have changed.
+• Even if your philosophy is to buy and hold stocks for the long term, continue to monitor your stocks and consider selling them if they’re not appreciating or if general economic conditions have changed.

 Checking important company fundamentals before investing in a stock

-• Sales: This number should be higher than the year before.
+• Sales: Higher than the year before.

-• Equity: This number should be higher than the year before.
+• Equity: Higher than the year before.

 Financial measures to consider before investing in a stock